Skip to main content

 Abstract

-To guard against future cyberattacks efficiently, it is important to have a simple process to predict the impact of changes made to your security definitions.
-Security impact forecasting can provide a streamlined workflow in which historical data is captured automatically, and an intuitive interface allows for setting up security adaptations in a way that they can be quickly analyzed for effect and when deemed correct, applied automatically.
+To guard against future cyberattacks efficiently, you should have a simple process to predict the impact of changes that are made to your security definitions.
+Security impact forecasting can provide a streamlined workflow in which historical data is captured automatically, and an intuitive interface enables you to set up security adaptations in a way that they can be quickly analyzed for effect and, when deemed correct, applied automatically.

-In the context of IBM® RACF®, changes to existing access control definitions can be done in a proactive way with confidence, using IBM zSecure Admin.
-IBM zSecure Admin capabilities can help assess and build stronger access controls against cyberthreats, rather than just reacting to them after they happen.
+In the context of IBM Resource Access Control Facility (RACF®), changes to existing access control definitions can be done in a proactive way with confidence by using IBM zSecure Admin.
+IBM zSecure Admin capabilities can help you assess and build stronger access controls against cyberthreats, rather than just reacting to them after they happen.

-In this IBM Redbooks® publication, we look at the value of analytics for security impact forecasting in reference to IBM RACF and IBM zSecure Admin (RACF-Offline and the Access Monitor functions).
-Use cases, best practices, and step-by-step guidance with examples are also provided.
+This IBM Redbooks® publication explores the value of analytics for security impact forecasting regarding IBM RACF and IBM zSecure Admin (RACF-Offline and the Access Monitor functions).
+Use cases, best practices, and step-by-step guidance with examples are provided.

-This publication is for IT Managers and Security Architects responsible for the technology that protects their assets, and the change management staff and security administrators responsible for the safeguarding applications and data from unauthorized access.
+This publication is for IT Managers and Security Architects who are responsible for the technology that protects their assets, and the change management staff and security administrators who are responsible for the safeguarding applications and data from unauthorized access.

 The reader is expected to have a basic understanding of IT security concepts and the principle of least privilege in a zero trust framework.